 New York Language Center’s mission is to provide high quality English classes to international students and immigrant New Yorkers.
 We require minimum admission documentation and offer English classes to serve students of different levels and with different objectives.
 The part time program, weekend and evening classes are designed to fit the needs of immigrant New Yorkers who have scheduling and financial constraints, whereas the Semi-Intensive and Intensive programs cater toward the needs of international students and are open to any student needing English as a Second Language (ESL) courses.
 Our mission is to provide high quality instruction to all of these populations.

-The International Student Office handles international admissions.
-The staff recruits new students and assists them to register at NYLC and to navigate the visa process (if overseas), or the transfer process if they are in the United States.
-The DSOs and PDSO assist some students with changing status to F1 or with reinstatements.
-Once a student is registered and has the correct entrance visa the staff assist the student with any pre-departure or pre-arrival questions.
+The International Student Team handles international admissions.
+The staff recruits new students and assists them registering at NYLC and navigating the visa process (if overseas), or the transfer process if they are in the United States.
+The DSOs and PDSO can advise s students with changing status to F1 or reinstatements.
+These students must have legal counsel.
+Once a student is registered, the staff assist the student with any pre-departure or pre-arrival questions.
 The school requires that all personnel, especially admissions personnel, adhere to its code of ethical practices.
 The school does not pay commission to its admissions personnel.

 |Educational program||Admissions policies|